HealthEcon-code-review/IEP-model-review/README.md

 # Code Repository – Insurer-Enabled Prevention (IEP) Model

 This repository contains the R code used for simulations and figure generation in the manuscript
-**“Insurer-Enabled Prevention: Strategic Incentives under Sick Pay Insurance”** (submitted to *The Geneva Papers on Risk and Insurance*).
+**“Incentive Structures for Insurer-Enabled Prevention: A Game-Theoretic Model of Occupational Health under Demographic Ageing”** (submitted to *The Geneva Papers on Risk and Insurance - Issues and Practice*).

 The code includes:
 - Simulation of absence durations with and without prevention